List of The Green Green Grass characters: Sid

 Sid (Roy Heather) – Originally appearing as a regular in Only Fools and Horses, Sid appears in a cameo in The Green Green Grass.
 When Boycie rings up The Nag's Head to offer Rocky the 'Gay' Bull to Trigger as a joke, Sid answers the phone on the Nag's Head set.

 Cliff Cooper

 Cliff (George Wendt) – Appeared in Season 3's The Special Relationship".
-Cliff Cooper is an American who was stationed at Winterdown Farm during the 1970s when it was used as accommodation for a US Army base.
+Cliff Cooper is an American who was stationed at Winterdown Farm during the 1970s when it was used as accommodation for a US Army base and is acquainted with Elgin Sparrowhawk.
+He had a reputation as a womaniser in Shropshire, among them Aurora Cook and Layla Cakeworthy.
+He was initially believed to be Mrs. Cakeworthy's biological father, which was disproven after it was revealed that Mrs. Cakeworthy lied about her age on her work application form, but the end of the episode hints that his long-lost child may be Jed, Aurora Cook's son.